What is the Learning Disabilities and Autism Programme?

 A review took place and a report called “Building The Right Support” explained how the NHS and Local Authority had to work together to make sure children, young people and adults with learning disabilities and/or Autism could get the support they needed nearer to home.

-It can improve the lives of children, young people and adults with learning disabilities and autism who have challenging behaviours:
+It can improve the lives of children, young people, and adults with learning disabilities and/or Autism who have complex behaviours, which may include a Mental health diagnosis.

-- By developing good quality services in your community so you don’t have to go into hospital or into a residential unit
+- By developing good quality services with our wider partners including the voluntary sector in your community so you don’t have to go into hospital or into an out of area residential unit

-If you are think that this applies to you or your child, please talk to health and/or education and/or social care professionals for advice.
+If you think that this applies to you or your child, please contact local health commissioners email@example.com

-Please read the ‘CTR family survival guide’ for more information about CETRs and CTRs.
+Please read the ‘CTR family survival guide’ for more information about Care, Education and Treatment Reviews and Care and Treatment Reviews (CTRs).